Reggie McClain

 Reginald Kristen McClain (born November 16, 1992) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Seattle Mariners and Philadelphia Phillies.

 Amateur career

 McClain attended Northview High School in Johns Creek, Georgia.
-McClain attended the University of Georgia his freshman season, but was redshirted and did not play for them.
+He missed most of his senior season of baseball with a shoulder injury.
+He then attended the University of Georgia his freshman season but was redshirted and did not play on the baseball team.
 He transferred to State College of Florida, Manatee–Sarasota, where he played college baseball for two seasons.
-He transferred to the University of Missouri, and played two seasons for the Tigers.
+He transferred to the University of Missouri and played two seasons for the Tigers.
+He was a control pitcher, with a 94-to-9 strikeout-to-walk ratio his final collegiate season.